microsoft/fluentui/packages/react-components/react-shared-contexts/etc/react-shared-contexts.api.md

 import * as React_2 from 'react';
 import type { Theme } from '@fluentui/react-theme';

-// Warning: (ae-internal-missing-underscore) The name "Provider_unstable" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal (undocumented)
 export const Provider_unstable: React_2.Provider<ProviderContextValue_unstable>;